shriraj-m/HRM-for-coherence/README.md

 Conducted dataset curation and literature review on HRM and NLP datasets.

 Inés Alonso: Low-Level Module Researcher
-Led literature review and design for token-level (low) module.
+Led literature review and design for token-level module.

 Alec Brenes: High-Level Module Researcher
-Focused on architecture and reasoning flow in the high-level (context) module.
+Focused on architecture and reasoning flow in the high-level module.

 # 🎯 Problem Statement